 Since the knowledge base and research methodology within a discipline are subject to continual expansion, currency in research involvement is also required of faculty engaged in directing graduate student research.
 Faculty whose own work is on the frontiers of research can lead the student into productive and publishable areas of discovery.
-It is understood that the frequency of publication will vary among disciplines; however, an active research program should result in at least three refereed publications every four years.
+It is understood that the frequency of publication will vary among disciplines; however, an active research program should result in at least three refereed publications every five years.

 Purpose of criteria statements

 The dean of the Graduate School is ultimately responsible for appointments to graduate faculty, and the Academic Standards Committee (formerly Credentials Committee) of the Graduate Council serves as the primary advisory body to the dean on graduate faculty issues.
 The purpose of the Criteria Statement is to provide guidance in the decision-making process.

 Clarity of standards

 The Criteria Statement should be viewed as a clear expression of expectations for faculty interested in attaining graduate faculty appointments and does not attempt to accommodate every possible contingency.
 It is recognized that, on occasion, some exceptions to policy may be appropriate, including considerations related to tenure and promotion practices.
 With suitable documentation, such exceptions may be granted.